 Q. How can my family reach me if there is an emergency?

 A. A camp phone will be available and you’re welcome to pass the number to your family or friends just in case they need to reach you.
 Emergencies only though, pinkie-swear?

 A. We have activities, workshops and team-building exercises every day, with meals served at roughly the same time each day.
 Some days will have fewer, but longer activities.
 We’ll provide a mix and ultimately it’s up to you what you attend and don’t attend.
 You’re even welcome to take a nap (or two) in one of our many hammocks!

 Q. What’s the weather like at camp?
 Will it snow?

 A. If you’re from Colorado, you know what they say: “Don’t like the weather?
 Wait five minutes and it’ll change.”
-We find that October can be pretty unpredictable.
-There MAY be snow around this time, but generally the evenings are cold and the days are cool.
+August is the hottest part of the year in Colorado and you’ll likely be treated to hot temps during the day, but much cooler temps at night.
 If you’re a weather-nerd, you can check out the historical averages for the area.

 Q.What do I need to bring?

 A. We will send out a full gear guide to all the campers in July.
 For now though, you can plan to at least bring a warm coat, some layers, comfortable walking/hiking shoes, sunglasses and an open mind.

 Q. Are there bears?